KRISHS68/go-kube-example/README.md

 # Service

-To make the app available for other pods, we need to create a service.
+To make the app available for other pods, we need to create a [service](https://kubernetes.io/docs/concepts/services-networking/service/)

 ```
 k apply -f service.yaml